BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 ### #6: Carmen Makes CryptFinger Progressive (Progressive Trust)

-> _Problem Solved:_ Carmen wants to progressively reveal information over time.
+* **Use Case:** Carmen wants to progressively reveal information over time.
+* **Independence Benefits:** Carmen chooses not just which data to reveal, but also when: it's all under her control.
+* **Privacy Benefits:** Carmen chooses to reveal private information only when she's gained sufficient connection to someone, or alternatively when someone reveals they already know something related to the private data.

 Though Carmen is initially limiting CryptFinger information released outside of her company, she wants to be able to progressively release additional information as she gains trust with external users.
 This model of [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/) is how trust works in the real-world, when we meet people, introduce ourselves, and slowly give them more information about ourselves.
 It makes sense for CryptFinger to follow that same methodology.

 This could be done by hand, based on growing connection to another person.
 Less elided Envelopes would be sent to the person over time.
 Carmen could introduce her publications quite early, as they're pretty public information.
 She might next prioritize her aliases and introduce them as someone else introduces themselves.
 The resume link might only go to people she's affirmed are potential employers.
 She might save her phone number to only be given to someone who she's created a real connection with, and perhaps even met in person.
 The other user can meanwhile continue to verify that the information all links to Carmen, as any new Gordian Envelopes will match the signatures and hashes of existing Gordian Envelopes (presuming they're just revelations of a previously elided Envelope).